 Car Seats Alternative ways to recycle Special Instructions If you’re done with your car seat, stroller, diaper bag, jumper, swing, or high chair, you can send it to BabyEarth RENEW.
 You can also drop off at one of our Donation Locations.
 If not reusable, we’ll pick them up at your curb – Call NRWS/NCRWS for pick-up of bulky items.
 Fees apply for non-metal items, such as dressers, car seats, tables, mattresses, toilets, etc. Or place it into your landfill cart at home.
 Alternative Ways to Recycle No Accidents, Not Expired?
 Donate You can donate a car seat, but only if it has never been in an accident, if it has not expired, and if the straps haven’t been chemically cleaned.
 Some donation centers will not accept car seats, so look for organizations that provide family services, like women’s shelters.
 Community Recycling Programs Recycle Your Car Seat has compiled a list of programs that recycle car seats in the United States, complete with instructions specific to each one.
 See a list of locations here.
 Clek Recycling Program You can recycle Clek car seats for a $40 fee, which Clek will give back to you in store credit.
 Contact their customer service to receive a UPS label, ship your seat and shop online to replace it.
 Find out more here.
+Target Car Seat Trade-In Program Target runs periodically car seat trade-in events.
+Guests who trade in their old car seats will receive a discount coupon for a new car seat or other select child equipment.
+Complete details can be found on Target’s website.
 Did You Know?
 The Damage Is There, Even When You Can't See It Car seat expiration dates (or 6 years, if unmarked) shouldn’t be overlooked.
 Even if the car seat doesn’t look damaged, the materials it’s made out of degrade over time, especially with regular exposure to UV light through car windows.
 Be careful when buying used: only accept a used car seat from someone you know and trust.
 Safe Trumps Green When buying a car seat, green isn’t always best.
 Experts don’t recommend buying used, even though it’s greener than buying new.
 Organic seat covers won’t shield your child from the toxic leaching of flame-retardant materials, either.
 If you want to incorporate being green and healthy into your car seat choice, check out Healthy Stuff’s Children’s Car Seat Study.